catarinapmartins/mission-devpossible/README.md

   - Lack of Software Ownership

-## Prioritized Solutions
+## Action Plan & Prioritized Solutions

-The action plan is divided into 3 phases: short-term, medium-term and long-term.
+The action plan is divided into 3 phases: short-term, mid-term and long-term.
 The distribution of solutions in the different phases considers a balance between the impact on users and implementation time.

 ### Phase 1: Short-term actions